damanimc/Dragonfly/README.md

 # Dragonfly

-Dragonfly is an adversarial tool for generative audio models making audio unlearnable AI with imperceptible changes to humans.
+Dragonfly is an adversarial tool for generative audio models making audio unlearnable for diffusion models with imperceptible changes to human listeners.

 ## Setup